Lab Exercise 11: Designing Interaction

 Wrapping the World

 The final task is to make the ship's world wrap from top to bottom and left to right.
-The basic idea is to add code and that end of the main loop to figure out if the ship has gone out of bounds.
+The basic idea is to figure out if the ship has gone out of bounds.
 If it has, add or subtract a value from its current position to make it look like the world wraps around the window.

 First, create two more variables, winWidth and winHeight, prior to the loop that hold the window width and height.
 Note these are not the size you made the GraphWin.
 This is world coordinates, which by default are 10x less than window coordinates.
 So if you made your GraphWin 500 x 500, then the height and width of the window in world coordinates is 50 x 50.